Semi-Supervised linear regression: Abstract

 \section{Abstract}

 We study a regression problem where for some part of the data we observe both the {\em label} variable ($Y$) and the {\em predictors} (${\bf X}$), while for other part of the data only the predictors are given.
-Such a problem arises, for example, when observations of the label variable are costly and may require a skilled human agent.
-If the conditional expectation $E[Y | {\bf X}]$ is exactly linear in ${\bf X}$ then typically the additional observations of the ${\bf X}$'s do not contain useful information, but otherwise the unlabeled data can be informative.
-In this case, our aim is at constructing the best linear predictor.
-We suggest improved alternative estimates to the naive standard procedures that depend only on the labeled data.
-Our estimation method can be easily implemented and has simply described asymptotic properties.
+Such a problem arises, for example, when observations of the label variable are costly and may require a skilled human agent. {When the conditional expectation $E[Y | {\bf X}]$ is not exactly linear, one can consider the best linear approximation to the conditional expectation, which can be estimated consistently by the least squares estimates (LSE).
+The latter depends only on the labeled data.
+We suggest improved alternative estimates to the LSE that use also the unlabeled data.} Our estimation method can be easily implemented and has simply described asymptotic properties.
 The new estimates asymptotically dominate the usual standard procedures under certain non-linearity condition of $E[Y | {\bf X}]$; otherwise, they are asymptotically equivalent.
 The performance of the new estimator for small sample size is investigated in an extensive simulation study.
 A real data example of inferring homeless population is used to illustrate the new methodology.